abeluck/qubes-tor/README.md

 Due to the nature of the Tor network, only TCP and DNS traffic is allowed.
 All non-DNS UDP traffic is silently dropped.

 ## Warning + Disclaimer

+1. Qubes TorVM is produced independently from the Tor(R) anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.

-1. TorVM is not a magic anonymizing solution.
+2. Qubes TorVM is not a magic anonymizing solution.
 Protecting your identity requires a change in behavior.
 Read the "Protecting Anonymity" section below.

-2. Traffic originating from the TorVM itself **IS NOT** routed through Tor.
+3. Traffic originating from the TorVM itself **IS NOT** routed through Tor.
    This includes system updates to the TorVM.
 Only traffic from VMs using TorVM as their NetVM is torified.

 Installation
 ============